Sutton, St Helens

-Sutton is an area of St Helens, Merseyside, and Ward of the metropolitan borough of the same name.
+Sutton is an area of St Helens, in Merseyside, England, and a ward of the metropolitan borough of the same name.
 The population of the ward taken at the 2011 census was 12,003.

 Historically within Lancashire, it is one of the four townships along with Eccleston, Parr and Windle that formed the municipal borough of St Helens in 1868.